 Photo credit: Clint Calhoun

-Clark Poole, Executive Director for the Rutherford County Chamber of Commerce, said the fall clean up event “was a huge success and we are cognizant that TJCA will defend their title with gumption in 2020.
+“This fall clean up event was a huge success," Clark Poole, Executive Director for the Rutherford County Chamber of Commerce, said.
+"And we are cognizant that TJCA will defend their title with gumption in 2020.
 A heartfelt thanks to all our young adults, parents and educators that participated.
 You are all great examples for your peers, and I am excited to see where this leads next fall.”

 Keep RC Beautiful continues to respond to the call of County Commissioners to beautify the county with a focus on litter sweeps, education, and marketing.
 Save the date for the next Community-Wide Spring Litter Sweep taking place on April 18th through April 26th, 2020.
 Fall 2020 Trash Bowl dates will be released in spring.